Patio, Carport & Shed Setback Rules in Victoria

 The Simple Way to Think About It

 Most approval problems are easier to avoid in the design stage than to fix later.
-The closer you build to a boundary, the more likely extra checks or redesigns become.
+The closer a patio, carport, shed, or verandah gets to a boundary, the more important it becomes to check the exact structure type, fire separation, and approval pathway before locking in the layout.

 Patios & Verandahs